-In the centre of Luang Prabang is Phousi – the tree-clad spiritual mountain with a golden stupa at the top, it’s a favourite tourist spot for sunset when it becomes very crowded, so we head there at the opposite end of the day – before 0700, paying our 20,000 kip entrance fee after an initial hike up.
+In the center of Luang Prabang is Phousi – the tree-clad spiritual mountain with a golden stupa at the top, it’s a favorite tourist spot for sunset when it becomes very crowded, so we head there at the opposite end of the day – before 0700, paying our 20,000 kip entrance fee after an initial hike up.
 There are steps all the way, but it only takes us 15 minutes to get to the top and there’s no wonder it gets crowded, it’s pretty small up here, but it’s empty right now as it’s misty and the view is restricted by the low cloud.
-Still, we get to see the Old Bridge, which leads to our hotel and the Mekong River, which seems sublime from wherever you see it.
+Still, we get to see the Old Bridge, which leads to our hotel, and the Mekong River, which seems sublime from wherever you see it.

 Access to Mont Phousi is open from 0700 until 1800, meaning you can just a say take in a sunrise on Mount Phousi or a Mount Phousi sunset.

 If you prefer to be on the water at sunset, this fabulous Mekong River sunset cruise will let you experience the power of the Mekong River at sunset, while enjoying a local picnic.
 It’s a popular tour, so you’ll want to book early.

 Visit the Royal Palace Museum in Luang Prabang

 The Lao Royal Family ended their reign here in Luang Prabang and the Royal Palace Museum is amazingly still intact.
 The Pathet Lao forced King Sisavang Vatthana to abdicate in 1975, ending the royal line.
 The Royal Family themselves were ended two years later, as the communist government exiled him (allegedly of course) to a cave from which he and his family never returned.